odrevet/teach-yourself-game-programming-sdl2/Chap03_GameSkeleton/README.md

 * Instead of having global functions in Skeleton.cpp an Interface IGame is defined and implemented by a Game class.
-To avoid updating the includes in each chapter, the file named after the chapter name in the original code is now always in the Game file.
+To avoid updating the includes in each chapter, the game code in always in the Game.cpp file instead of having it in a file named after the chapter name.

 * pGame is no more the instance of the GameEngine but the instance of the newly created Game class and the GameEngine use the singleton pattern.

-* From now on, only the main.cpp, Game.h and Game.cpp files will contain the game specific code, every other files are part of the engine.
-Every other files are part of the Engine and should be consider conceiled by the game developper.
+* From now on, only the main.cpp, Game.h and Game.cpp files will contain the game specific code, every other files are part of the engine and should be consider conceiled for the game developper.

 * in the main function, the following statements